Meet the Camp Director

 My parents and my mother-in-law were teachers, and I grew up thinking I might land in a classroom.
 My mother-in-law also founded one of the first and longest-running summer camps for pre-school children, north suburbs of Chicago.
 She was ready to sell her camp in 2010, and it was just a bit too early to leave my marketing career.
 So Grasshoppers was sold, and it left me with a stewing thought to create my own summer camp.
 In the meantime, I dove into volunteering with Girl Scouts and Girls On The Run, and various roles in the parent associations of my kids’ schools.

-I made the leap to form K.A.R.E.
-Camp after I “retired” as a marketing consultant in 2014.
-After a lot of brainstorming, research, program design and official paperwork, I launched Kids Who K.A.R.E.
-Camp on National Youth Service Day in April, 2015.
+I made the leap from a full-time marketing consultant to build K.A.R.E.
+Camp in 2014.
+After brainstorming, discussions with parents, market research, program design and official paperwork, Kids Who K.A.R.E.
+Camp launched on National Youth Service Day in April, 2015.
 I piloted the camp concept that summer and was gratified to find that it was every bit as fun and rewarding as I hoped it would be—for me and the campers!

 K.A.R.E.
-Camp returns for its third summer in 2017.
-I have partnered with truly inspiring non-profit organizations and have met many caring, passionate people, who do so much to help the world be a better place.
-In its 2nd session in 2016, over 100 children attended camp.
+Camp returns for its fourth summer in 2018.
+I have partnered with truly inspiring non-profit organizations and have met many caring, passionate people, who do so much to make the world be a better place.
+In its 3rd summer in 2017, over 175 children attended camp.
 I continue to improve programming to keep this one of the most unique and rewarding ways for St. Louis-area kids to spend a week or two volunteering during their summer vacation.